hackHarvard2017/browserTemplate/README.md

-team mudabish front end template because we #noobs and like to do things the hard way no front end frameworks for the win
+team mudabish front end template because we #noobs and we like to do things the hard way.
+No front end frameworks for the win!